AI Empowered Sustainable Urban Mobility Platform (AISUM)

 Urban mobility is undergoing a tremendous change.
 Under the keyword Smart Mobility, new mobility offers are increasingly being integrated into the urban environment.
 This process offers opportunities to reduce environmentally harmful emissions, as new mobility services can supplement local public transport and reduce the amount of private car traffic in the city.
 However, it is also associated with risks, mainly due to the lack of control and integration of new and old urban transport modes.
 Initial studies on e-scooters and other sharing services indicate, for example, that under the given conditions they do not contribute to the resource-saving transformation of urban mobility, but rather lead to higher environmental pollution due to overcapacity and waste.

-Several ECDF professors are involved in the project.
-In addition to Prof. Philipp Staab (Humboldt-Universität zu Berlin), who is taking over the project management, Prof. Helena Mihaljevic (University of Applied Sciences Berlin) and Prof. Tilman Santarius (Technische Universität Berlin) are also involved.
+Several ECDF professors were involved in the project: Prof. Philipp Staab (Humboldt-Universität zu Berlin), Prof. Helena Mihaljevic (University of Applied Sciences Berlin) and Prof. Tilman Santarius (Technische Universität Berlin).

-The project is funded as an AI lighthouse project for environment, climate, nature and resources by the BMUV and supervised by the project executing agency Zukunft - Umwelt - Gesellschaft gGMBH.
+The project was funded as an AI lighthouse project for environment, climate, nature and resources by the BMUV and supervised by the project executing agency Zukunft - Umwelt - Gesellschaft gGMBH.